Coming May 1st! Pre-order in the US and the UK.

 As adults, their children try to reassemble the pieces and solve the mystery that has always haunted them.
 Who were their parents?
 What really happened between them?
 And who is ultimately to blame for the destruction?
 But will the answers they seek set them free―or lead to something far more damaging than anyone imagined?

 “Written with grace and intelligence, Kraus explores the complex intersection of memory and loyalty in a sweeping story of a broken family and the women who knit together the remains.
-Perfect for book clubs." ~Sarah Pekkanen, #1 NYT bestselling author of HOUSE OF GLASS
+Perfect for book clubs."
+SARAH PEKKENAN, #1 NYT bestselling author of HOUSE OF GLASS